Skip to main content

 tip

-The Beaver IoT platform exposes events for adding, deleting, and modifying entities.
+The Beaver IoT platform exposes events for adding, deleting, and updating entities.
 Developers can subscribe to these events to implement their business logic.
 Generally, developers do not need to focus on these events.